-- Bedfordshire Against CSE - information for young people and parents/carers, on what CSE is, how to spot the signs, and what to do if you're concerned about it.
+- Bedfordshire Against Violence and Exploitation - information on what child sexual exploitation is, how to spot the signs, and what to do if you're concerned about it.

 - Childhood Bereavement Network is a national, multi-professional federation of organisations and individuals working with bereaved children and young people.

 - Childline - Children and young people can call the helpline on 0800 1111 about any problem, at any time - day or night.

 - Childnet - advice to stay safe while using the internet.

 - Chums (Child Bereavement, Trauma and Wellbeing Service) Tel: 01525 863924 Email:firstname.lastname@example.org.

 - Cruse Bereavement Care - Offers support, advice and information to children, young people and adults when someone dies.
 Free helpline: 0808 808 1677.

 - Disrespect NoBody website - read up on the different types of abuse, get advice and have a look at the organisations that can help.

 - Frank - Confidential service offering advice, support with drugs and alcohol issues for all ages.
 Phone: 0800 776 600.

 - The Hideout - advice for children and young people about domestic violence.